WPCD-Workflows/documentation/source/ets.rst

 ETS updates input from different physics actors in a sequence, which is finished by solving the transport equations.
 Ther are possible none-linear couplings between different parts of the system.
-These nonelinearities are trited by the ETS using iterations.
+These nonelinearities are treated by the ETS using iterations.
 The decision to step in time is made by the ETS based on the criteria that the maximum relative deviation of main plasma profiles is lower than some predefined tolerance.
-There is a number of settings and sitches in the ETS that are used by the iterative scheme.
+There is a number of settings and switches in the ETS that are used by the iterative scheme.
 To edit them do:

 -  right click on the box CONVERGENCE LOOP